Unity, Diversity and the SUEU

 1. Evangelical nature of the SUEU

 The SUEU is an evangelical Christian group.
-Our constitution dictates that people seeking to become members of the EU must sign a declaration stating their faith in the Lord Jesus Christ, their identification with the SUEU community, and their commitment to the SUEU's objects (Article IV).
+Our constitution dictates that people seeking to become members of the EU must sign a declaration stating their faith in the Lord Jesus Christ, their identification with the SUEU community, and their commitment to the SUEU's objects (Article 3.2).
 Furthermore, the SUEU upholds the fundamental truths of Christianity contained in its doctrinal basis.
-(Article III).
-People seeking to be members of the General Council or on committees of the SUEU must declare their unreserved agreement with the doctrinal basis of the SUEU.
-(Articles V, VI and XI).
-All speakers to the SUEU must also be in agreement with the doctrinal basis.
-(Article XI).
+(Article 2.3).
+People seeking to be members of the Executive or on committees of the SUEU must declare their unreserved agreement with the doctrinal basis of the SUEU.
+(Article 11).
+All speakers and specialist teams to the SUEU must also be in agreement with the doctrinal basis.
+(Article 13).
 All members of the advisory committee (see below) must also subscribe to the doctrinal basis.
-(Article X).
+(Article 12).
 The doctrinal basis sets out the evangelical nature of the EU.